IlanCosman/tide/CONTRIBUTING.md

 ### Dependencies

-- [fisher][] - plugin manager for fish
 - [spout][] - 100% pure-fish TAP-based test runner
 - [clownfish][] - override the behavior of commands

-You can quickly install all necessary dependencies using `tide test -i`.
+You can quickly install the necessary dependencies using `tide test -i`.

 `tide test` runs tests from the `$_tide_dir/tests` directory.